eval-u8/Work-Day-Scheduler/README.md

 # Work Day Scheduler 🗓

-Work Day Scheduler is a simple yet powerful planner to keep you on track while at a busy work day.
+Work Day Scheduler is a simple yet powerful planner to keep you on track while on a busy work day.

 ## Quirks 🎯